 A small milk crate of books can get pretty heavy when you have to carry it down the block.
 If you have to move a whole house full of furniture, carrying everything just isn’t practical.
 If you’re transporting equipment and the parking lot is a long way from the job site, you need a way to move everything quickly and easily — and a 4-wheel hand truck is the perfect tool for the job.

 The size, weight capacity, and maneuverability of 4-wheel hand trucks can vary greatly.
 Some 4-wheel hand trucks can be converted into 2-wheel dollies and back to a “platform” mode within seconds, giving you tremendous flexibility.
 In addition, some models fold for convenient storage.
 All of these factors mean it’s important to choose a model that is easy to store and suits your needs.

-With the wide variety of 4-wheel hand trucks on the market, choosing the right model can be intimidating.
-Continue reading our buying guide to learn more about these useful tools and to find the right one for your home or business.
+With the wide variety of 4-wheel hand trucks available, choosing the right model can be intimidating.

 As a general rule, if you have to strain to pick something up or it is too heavy for you to carry in your arms for more than a few steps, you need a hand truck.
 Some of the heaviest items you may need a 4-wheel hand truck for include boxes of books, water jugs, and tools or equipment.

 Big boxes of quilts or bedding may not be exceptionally heavy, but their sheer size can make it difficult for you to pick them up.
 Ottomans and recliners are in the same category.
 It’s hard to get a good grasp on them and carry them, especially if you don’t have an extra pair of hands.
 A 4-wheel hand truck is convenient not only for heavy objects but also for items that are large or cumbersome.